fengsh27/biochatter-server-fork/README.md

 ## Developer

 We build the Docker image using the following command to account for ARM and AMD64 architectures:

 ```console
 docker buildx build --tag biocypher/biochatter-server:latest --tag biocypher/biochatter-server:<version> --platform linux/amd64,linux/arm64 --push .
 ```

+The version on Dockerhub should match the version in the `pyproject.toml` file.